EMERGEN project

 • Consideration of the environmental dimension (waste water), which is still a subject of study.

-2. Setting up a limited number of sequencing platforms to perform sample analysis centrally, while maintaining territorial coverage:
+2. Setting up sequencing platforms to perform sample analysis:

 • Four national sequencing platforms collect and analyse samples centrally for surveillance purposes (Flash surveys): two CNR respiratory infection virus laboratories (Institut Pasteur and Hospices Civils de Lyon laboratories), and two CNR expert laboratories for support in sequencing SARS-CoV-2 (Henri Mondor University Hospital (AP-HP) and the APHM infectious diseases unit in Marseille).